Are You Getting Enough Protein?

 Congugated linolenic acid is found in grass-fed lamb, grass-fed beef and grass-fed dairy.
 In fact, it is up to 500 percent higher in grass-fed meat and dairy.
 CLA helps glucose get into muscle cells for effectively, which prevents glucose from being converted to fat while helping fat enter cell membranes of muscle and connective tissue where fat is burned for fuel.
 This is why grass-fed meat is so effective at building healthy muscle mass while shrinking waistlines.

 Grass-fed meat and feedlot meat are not equivalent.
 Don’t forget to include grass-fed liver, heart and bone marrow into your diet.
-If you look at the B12 levels in liver and heart and compare them to muscle meats, you will see why so many people are deficient in absorbable B12.
-Liver is a powerhouse of of vitamin A, D, folate, B12, zinc, selenium and numerous other nutrients.
-Heart is a brickhouse of B12, selenium and CoQ10.
+If you look at the B12 levels in the liver and heart and compare them to muscle meats, you will see why so many people are deficient in absorbable B12.
+The liver is a powerhouse of vitamin A, D, folate, B12, zinc, selenium and numerous other nutrients.
+The heart is a brick house of B12, selenium, and CoQ10.

 |2-4x more anti-inflammatory Omega-3 fatty acids||Contains up to 10x more Omega-6 fatty acids (pro-inflammatory, weight producing)|